 What can this mean and it is it a difficulty?

 The beam angle could be the angle from which light is directed through the bulb.
 So a small angle of 20 degrees will be suitable for a place light, focusing light on one small area.
 If you want more general lighting, spreading light on the whole room, a larger angle of perhaps 90 degrees will be preferred.
 In most domestic lighting situations beam angles of 30-45 degrees are sufficient to light a room comfortably.

-See also: Brown Led Christmas Lights
+See also: Red White Green Led Christmas Lights

 The concept that LEDs have narrow beam angles stems through the older technology LEDs which were indeed created for focused light in a narrow area.
 Today this can be will no longer true.
 New technology now signifies that LED bulbs are available in a wide variety of beam angles, from narrow spotlights to wider general lighting.
 Some LEDS can be obtained in a variety of beam angles from 15, 30, 40, 45, 60, 90, to 120 degrees.
 What this means is always that there is a lot of choice in the marketplace, sometimes so much choice that it gets confusing for your buyer.
 You can will no longer just grab a bulb through the supermarket shelf.
 There are decisions to be made!